chapmankyle/emoji-set/README.md

     </a>
 </p>

-Emoji library with functions to allow for searching by emoji, group or keyword :mag:
+Emoji library that contains only the emojis that work on most of the browsers and operating systems currently available :rocket: :earth_africa:

+Finally no more � symbols when rendering the emojis :partying_face:

-Based off emojis from [emojilib](https://github.com/muan/emojilib) and keywords from [unicode-emoji-json](https://github.com/muan/unicode-emoji-json).
+Based off emojis from [emojilib](https://github.com/muan/emojilib) and keywords from [unicode-emoji-json](https://github.com/muan/unicode-emoji-json)

 ## Install :hammer: